brainiak/rt-cloud/docs/how-to-wrap-your-project.md

-## Making your project web enabled
+## Making your project cloud enabled
 Make a new directory under rt-cloud/projects for your project.
-Use the sample project in rt-cloud/projects/sample as a template for making your python script web enabled.
-The sample.py script corresponds to the script for your experiment, and the webMain.py script can be copied to your project directory and edit one line 'scriptToRun' to point to your script.
+Use the sample project in rt-cloud/projects/sample as a template for making your python script cloud enabled.
+The sample.py script corresponds to the script for your experiment, and the projectMain.py script can be copied to your project directory and edit one line 'scriptToRun' to point to your script.

 ### Project Code
-You'll need to copy several blocks of code to your project to get it web enabled.
+You'll need to copy several blocks of code to your project to get it cloud enabled.
 These are:

 Accept at least the following command line parameters in your project python file: